 Agricultural Initiatives

-The Western Fair Association is an Agricultural Society that, through its people, activities and facilities, excels in creating unique experiences that fulfill the evolving entertainment, recreational and educational interests of our customers.
+The Western Fair Association is an Agricultural Society that, through its people, activities, and facilities, excels in creating unique experiences that fulfill the evolving entertainment, recreational and educational interests of our customers.

 An agricultural society is a non-for-profit organization incorporated under the province’s Agricultural Societies Act.
 A society helps bridge the gap between rural and urban people.
 Its objective is to create awareness about agriculture and promote improvements in the quality of life of people living in an agricultural community.
-This is done in many ways including developing programs, providing facilities and holding agricultural exhibitions and events.
+This is done in many ways including developing programs, providing facilities, and holding agricultural exhibitions and events.

-As a progressive AGRICULTURAL SOCIETY, the Western Fair Association supports the on-going development of the agricultural industry and promotes its value to the urban community.
+As a progressive AGRICULTURAL SOCIETY, the Western Fair Association supports the ongoing development of the agricultural industry and promotes its value to the urban community.

 Animal Welfare Statement

 Animal welfare, on our site, has always been and will continue to be a top priority for Western Fair District.
 The Association has deep agricultural roots and animals have been an integral part of that history helping us promote and educate on the value of agriculture to urban and rural audiences.
-Animals are a respected part of the educational programming we offer through various exhibitions, and competitions.
-Animals on our site are always cared for to their breed standard, and we continually consult with animal welfare professionals to benefit from their knowledge and expertise in the maintenance, health and handling of animals in our care.
+Animals are a respected part of the educational programming we offer through various exhibitions and competitions.
+Animals on our site are always cared for to their breed standard, and we continually consult with animal welfare professionals to benefit from their knowledge and expertise in the maintenance, health, and handling of animals in our care.

 Agriculture Purpose Statement

-The Western Fair District will be a leader of Canadian Agriculture Societies, supporting the Agriculture Community with programming and facilities that help meet the business needs of this sector while at the same time providing innovative educational experiences for today’s consumer.
+The Western Fair District will be a leader of Canadian Agriculture Societies, supporting the Agriculture Community with programming and facilities that help meet the business needs of this sector while at the same time providing innovative educational experiences for today’s consumers.

 Annual Western Fair

 The annual Western Fair, which encompasses 80 acres, is one of the largest and most successful fairs in Canada attended by an average of some 200,000 people each year from the London area and well beyond.
-Beginning each year on the Friday following Labour Day, the 10 day event offers first class entertainment, popular midway rides and games, food, diverse exhibits, attractions, artists and animals.
+Beginning each year on the Friday following Labour Day, the 10-day event offers first-class entertainment, popular midway rides and games, food, diverse exhibits, attractions, artists, and animals.

 The first Western Fair was hosted in 1868 and over the decades has become an integral part of the cultural and social fabric of South Western Ontario bringing together urban and rural communities and helping each understand the other.
-Western Fair Association strives to continually update the fair’s attractions, venues and entertainment to ensure it maintains its’ viability and vibrancy.
+Western Fair Association strives to continually update the fair’s attractions, venues, and entertainment to ensure it maintains its viability and vibrancy.

 The Raceway

-In addition to hosting live racing, Western Fair Raceway also provides simulcast wagering on racetracks from across North America 364 days a year.
+In addition to hosting live racing, Western Fair Raceway provides simulcast wagering on racetracks from across North America 364 days a year.

 The Grove